NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/policy-observatory.md

   * Private auditors (like PwC and Deloitte) warn that the lack of guidance on criteria against which to audit poses a risk of subjective audits;
   * Tech companies (like Snap and Wikipedia) raise concerns about the industry’s lack of expertise to audit specific AI products, like company-tailored timeline recommender systems.

-#### Read our feedback to the Europen Commission on DSA Art.
+#### Read Algorithm Audit's feedback to the Europen Commission on DSA Art.
 37 Delegated Regulation

 {{< embed_pdf url="/pdf-files/policy-observatory/20230705_DSA_delegated_regulation.pdf" width_desktop_pdf="6" width_mobile_pdf="12" >}}